Kihei activities and things to do

 For both residents and visitors, enjoying refreshing and cold shave ice is a favorite pastime.
 Throughout the Hawaiian Islands, you’ll find a fantastic selection of shave ice spots that range from mom-and-pop types of places to more popular small chain shops.
 Good news!
 In South Maui areas, like Kihei and Wailea, there also happens to be quite a lot of incredible shave ice choices!

 One of the most popular activities in Hawaii is attending a luau.
-In the simplest of explanations, a luau is a Hawaiian feast accompanied by live entertainment; hula dance Hawaiian chanting, storytelling, cultural activities, and more.
+In the simplest of explanations, a luau is a Hawaiian feast accompanied by live entertainment.
+The activity includes hula dance, Hawaiian chanting, storytelling, cultural activities, and more.
 Although luaus are thought of as only Hawaiian, many luaus provide glimpses into other Polynesian cultures; Tahitian, Samoan, Tongan, and Fijian.
-On the Island of Maui, there are many, many different types of luaus from which to choose.
+On the Island of Maui, there are many different types of luaus to enjoy.

 When planning a vacation in Maui, make sure to go snorkeling in Kihei!
 Set about 2.5 miles off of South Maui, the Molokini Crater is a gorgeous underwater volcano islet.
 Listed as a Marine Life Conservation District Seabird Sanctuary, this partially submerged, the crescent-shaped volcanic crater is unlike any other snorkeling spot in the entire world.
 Hosting over 250 species of endemic Hawaiian tropical fish, this is the place to go when choosing the best snorkel tours in Maui.